SamStudio8/dbot-stats/README.md

       }
     }
   }
+  "request":        An object containing some of the request parameters.
+  {
+    "server":       The server from the request.
+    "channel":      The channel from the request.
+  }
 }
 ```
 Note to validate the reply itself.
 If ```server``` or ```channel``` pertain to invalid keys, the reply will be ```false```.